meliache/binfit_tutorial/README.md

 he extends it generalizes the template fitter, e.g. with support for arbitrary dimensions, adaptive binning.

+## Features

+The distinguishing feature of `binfit` from the other `TemplateFitter` packages, is that it gets rid of for-loops over the decay-channels in the fit by using matrix multiplications for all operations.

 ## Other references / tutorials

 An already existing example notebook can be found in the